 + Cartoneros have one of the hardest jobs.
 They descend into the city when businesses start shutting down for their day, and their job is to sort through the garbage looking for recyclables they can then sell for a profit.
 It’s not easy work.

 + There are so many Bostonians in this city.
-I don’t know why, but it seemed every American I met hailed from Boston.
+I don’t know why, but it seems every American I met hailed from Boston.
 The two aren’t even sister cities, so if someone has the answer to this mystery, let me know!

 + Milanesas with mashed potatoes are a classic at the lunch table.